tearflake/symp-intro/README.md

 ## 🧠 Core Components

   - **Symbolmatch**: PEG-like grammar engine — syntax validation
-  - **Symbolverse**: Term rewriting and transformation engine — semantic processing
+  - **Symbolverse**: term rewriting and transformation engine — semantic processing
   - **Symbolprose**: graph-based execution of symbolic programs — semantic processing

 These three systems for syntax analisys and semantic synthesis are connected through the **Symp glue language**, where you can write: